5 Reasons Why Your Website Is Failing

 Not sure if your website is fast or slow?
 Google has a tool called PageSpeed Insights that will test your website’s speed on both mobile and desktop, and offer suggestions on how to remedy any issues.

-There are many factors that can cause your website to load slowly.
-Some may be out of your control, like unexpected hosting or network issues; barring those issues, optimizing your images and utilizing caching are two ways that will improve your website’s speed.
+There are many technical factors that can cause your website to load slowly.
+Some may be out of your control, like unexpected hosting or network issues; barring those issues, optimizing your images for faster website loading times and utilizing browser caching to improve website performance are two ways that will improve your website’s speed.

-So you’ve launched your new website, but can people find it?
+So you’ve launched your new website, but can potential customers find it through search engines?

 Search engines like Google, Bing, and Yahoo are the primary means for users to discover your website.